buggyrace/buggy-race-about/docs/buggy-editor/running-pythonanywhere.md

 has_children: false
 ---

 # Running on pythonanywhere.com

 [PythonAnywhere](https://www.pythonanywhere.com)
 provides a cloud-hosted very Python-friendly environment that your students can use run (and develop) their buggy editors.

-The great thing about this is that the development environment is ready-to-go: no setup needed by the students.
+The great thing about using a service like this is that the development environment is ready-to-go: no setup needed by the students.

-The basic service — good enough for a student's buggy editor — is free.

 Because it's in the cloud, a student who is only working on pythonanywhere must be online to work.

+The basic service described here is free.

 {: .note}
 What follows are the **manual** steps for getting the editor running up there, with a (basic, free) student account.
-If you use PythonAnwhere's educational service, you could automate this process so accounts are already set up for all your students.
+PythonAnwhere has an educational tier, so it's possible you could automate this process so accounts are already set up for all your students.

 ## Get the code